Densitron Demonstrates Leadership in Advanced Displays, Control and Broadcast Interface Solutions

 The portfolio of new products launching in Las Vegas from Densitron includes new UReady USB rack-mounted solutions in 1U and 2U configuration.
 Specifically designed to meet broadcast demands in operational environments, portable production units, studios, OB vehicles and control rooms, these exceptional units offer easy to mount housing, plug-and-play connectivity, Windows and Linux OS support and a 1440x240 (1U) 2880 x 240 (2U) resolution.

 There are NAB debuts for two new 1080p resolution IPS displays.
-Optical bonded with Projective Capacitive Touch, and with HDMI and USBC interface options, the displays are available in 7” and 10.1” versions and, as with all Densitron products, are designed to be easy for customers to implement into their high-end applications.
+Optical bonded with Projective Capacitive Touch, and with a USBC interface, the displays are available in 7” and 10.1” versions and, as with all Densitron products, are designed to be easy for customers to implement into their high-end applications.

 For control systems, picture editing and signal monitoring the 2U All Screen Design Display is a new touchscreen with 1920 x 285 resolution, an all-round viewing angle and 24-bit colour depth.
 DVI, DP and VGA inputs are available.
 Another NAB show launch is a 21.5” 2K Display.
 This touchscreen features a wide viewing angle for integration with audio and video mixing consoles.
 Features such as mechanical touch buttons – integrated with PCT touch technology – will be demonstrated at the show.
 The mechanical touch buttons give users the ability to design dynamic button interfaces for any display modules.